Most major Linux distributions now include releases of Wayland and Weston in their package management systems.

 X output requires DRI2.
-DRM output (without X) requires Kernel Mode Setting (KMS) and the page flip ioctl.
-These are supported by:
+Output outside of X requires DRM and Kernel Mode Setting (KMS) with the page flip ioctl.
+These are supported by all open-source drivers.

 If you do not want to install system wide, you'll need to set the following environment variables to get various libraries to link appropriately:

-WLD=$HOME/install # change this to another location if you prefer LD_LIBRARY_PATH=$WLD/lib PKG_CONFIG_PATH=$WLD/lib/pkgconfig/:$WLD/share/pkgconfig/ ACLOCAL="aclocal -I $WLD/share/aclocal" export WLD LD_LIBRARY_PATH PKG_CONFIG_PATH ACLOCAL
+export WLD=$HOME/install # change this to another location if you prefer export LD_LIBRARY_PATH=$WLD/lib export PKG_CONFIG_PATH=$WLD/lib/pkgconfig/:$WLD/share/pkgconfig/ export PATH=$WLD/bin:$PATH